-We are pleased to invite you to attend the 2022 Annual Meeting of Stockholders (the Annual Meeting) of ALX Oncology Holdings Inc. (ALX or the Company) and will be conducted virtually via a live webcast on Tuesday, June 14, 2022 at 1 p.m.
+We are pleased to invite you to attend the 2023 Annual Meeting of Stockholders (the Annual Meeting) of ALX Oncology Holdings Inc. (ALX or the Company), which will be conducted via a live webcast on Friday, June 16, 2023 at 1:00 p.m.
 Pacific Time.
-The Annual Meeting will be held in a virtual format this year to support the health and safety of our stockholders, and to afford the same rights and opportunities to participate as would be available at an in-person meeting.
-You will be able to attend the Annual Meeting virtually by visiting www.virtualshareholdermeeting.com/ALXO2022, where you will be able to listen to the meeting live, submit questions and vote online by entering the control number located on your proxy card.
+The Annual Meeting will be held in a virtual format only.
+You will be able to attend the Annual Meeting by visiting www.virtualshareholdermeeting.com/ALXO2023, where you will be able to listen to the meeting live, submit questions and vote online by entering the control number located on your proxy card.